-Karen joined J A Kemp’s Biotechnology and Life Sciences Group in the Oxford office in 2019, having previously worked at another top-tier patent firm in London.
+Karen is a European and UK Patent Attorney.
+She joined J A Kemp’s Biotechnology and Life Sciences Group in the Oxford office in 2019, having previously worked at another top-tier patent firm in London.
 Prior to that, Karen completed her PhD in the field of epigenetics, focusing on the role of the non-coding RNA Xist in gene silencing in embryonic stem cells.

 As a patent professional, Karen plays an active role in advising and managing patent portfolios for a wide variety of clients, from small start-up companies to large multinational corporations.
 In particular, she has experience of managing large, complex portfolios of patent families, including those covering clinical candidates and platform technologies.
 She has often been involved in “invention mining” and formulating strategies to optimise patent protection tailored to clients’ needs.